 Yes.
 Pregnant students may continue to live in their residence halls.
 Once the child is born, the on-campus cedar apartments complex is reserved for parenting students.

 Is it possible to make arrangements with professors if it necessary to miss class?

 Yes.
-The Associate Vice President for Student Life and Success can assist with this process in a confidential manner.
+The Vice President for Student Life and Success can assist with this process in a confidential manner.
 Professors will not be informed of the pregnancy unless the student chooses to tell them.

 What is necessary to withdraw from classes?